-Transactions with Directors and key Management Personnel
+Transactions with Directors and Key Management Personnel

-Directors and key Management personnel refer to those personnel with authority and responsibility for planning, directing and controlling the business activities of the Fund.
-These personnel are the Directors of the Fund.
+Directors and key Management personnel refer to those personnel with authority and responsibility for planning, directing, and controlling the business activities of the Fund.
+These personnel are the Executive and Non-Executive Directors of the Fund.

-During the period, there were no significantly related party transactions with companies or customers of the Fund where a Director or any connected person is also a Director or key Management members of the Fund.
+During the year, there were no significant related party transactions with companies or customers of the Fund where a director or any connected person is also a Director or key Management members of the Fund.
 The Fund did not make any loans to Directors or any key Management member during the period under review.